fetorres/autoML-multiData/README.md

 5. It starts by telling you to copy the special super-secret administrator's key from a file into the initializer.
 Do it.

+6. Let it load its favorite plugins.

-6. Fill in the info that specifies you as the first administrator.
+7. Fill in the info that specifies you as the first administrator.

+8. You get a screen with a cheery button that says "Start Using Jenkins".
+Click it.

+9. When things are all set up, Jenkins is going to fetch code from github and test it.
+To do that, we have to get the authorizations sync'd up.
+To do that, we need to fetch the GitHub Authentication plugin.
+.
+From the dashboard, click "Manage Jenkins" link, then the "Manage Plugins" link.
+.
+Type "GitHub" in the filter window on the upper right of the screen so you only see GitHub plugins .
+.